anime-skip/web/.v2/src/content/support.md

 You can also access the "all settings" page from your account page on this website!
 Sign in or go to your account, then click "Player Settings" on the sidebar.
 :::

-:::frequently-asked-question
-### I would like to delete my account, how do I go about doing that?
+:::md-expandable{title="I would like to delete my account, how do I go about doing that?"}
 In the future, there will be an option to delete your account from your account settings page.
 Until then, fill out and send [this email template](mailto:support@anime-skip.com?subject=Anime%20Skip%20-%20Delete%20Account&body=My%20email%20is%20_,%20and%20my%20username%20is%20_.) so that I can delete your account manually.
 :::

-:::frequently-asked-question
-### What happens to my account and contributions when I delete my account?
+:::md-expandable{title="What happens to my account and contributions when I delete my account?"}
 In accordance with the [Privacy Policy](/docs/policies/privacy), your contributations are not deleted and you're account is wiped of all personal data.
 No history of your personal information is ever stored.

 This is done so that Anime Skip still knows which account created an episode or timestamp.
 This way we can tell deleted users apart and still provide a robust interface with any apps that depend on that data, while respecting your right to your data.
 :::

-:::frequently-asked-question
-### What permissions does the extension use, and why?
+:::md-expandable{title="What permissions does the extension use, and why?"}
 #### Host

 This is used to replace the original serice's video player with Anime Skips.